izihawa/summa/docs/core/query-dsl.md

 ```

 ## BooleanQuery
-Allows to combine multiple queries into a single one.
-Every sub-query has a property named `occur` describing how to do combination
+Allows combining multiple queries into a single one.
+Every sub-query has a property named `occur` that describes how to combine them.

-- `must` tells that all matched documents must match to this sub-query too
+- `must` tells that all matched documents must match this sub-query as well.
-- `must_not` tells that all matched documents must not contain documents matching to this sub-query
+- `must_not` tells that all matched documents must not contain documents that match this sub-query.
-- `should` tells that matched documents may contain documents matching to this sub-query
+- `should` tells that matched documents may contain documents that match this sub-query.
 ```json
 {
   "boolean": {